kyma-project/community/internal/research/opentelemetry/instrumentation-metrics.md

 # OpenTelemetry SDK Usage for Metrics in Golang Applications

 OpenTelemetry is a project to handle telemetry data (logs, metrics and traces) in a vendor-neutral way.
-It provides SDKs to instrument applications, APIs and processing tools (collector).
+It provides SDKs to instrument applications, APIs and processing tools ([Collector](https://opentelemetry.io/docs/collector/)).

 This document describes our findings using the OpenTelemetry Golang SDK for metrics export in a microservice.
 To evaluate the functionality of the SDK, a Golang implementation for the reviews service of the [Istio Bookinfo](https://istio.io/latest/docs/examples/bookinfo/) example was extended.